spantaleev/sijax-python/docs/intro.rst

 Here's what this really does:

 * We have defined a response function (a handler) - ``update_news``
-* We have created an instance of Sijax
-* We have passed the POST data to Sijax, so that it can inspect it and determine if the current request is meant to be handled by Sijax
+* We have initialized Sijax with the POST data, so that it can inspect it and determine if the current request is meant to be handled by Sijax
 * We have registered the ``update_news`` function with Sijax.
 This tells Sijax that the function ``update_news`` is to be exposed for calling from the browser, with the public name of ``update_news``.
 * We've detected whether the request is meant to be handled by Sijax.
-If it is, we're telling Sijax to generate a response, which we return to the browser.
+If it is, we're telling Sijax to process the request.

 Anyone who's used jQuery would recognize the similar syntax.
 The ``obj_response`` object automatically passed to your function is your way of feeding data back to the browser.